instaclick/ICBaseTestBundle/README.md

 ## Overriding the default client instance

-Some applications require more granular control what Symfony2 Client can do.
+Some applications require more granular control than what Symfony2 Client can do.
 This bundle allows you to change the default client initialization, just like you normally do with your Symfony2 WebTestCase, by overriding the static method `createClient`.